-As the home to one of the nation's first Women's Studies programs, the University of Puget Sound has a long tradition of exploring issues pertaining to gender and sexuality.
+As the home to one of the nation's first Women's Studies programs, the University of Puget Sound has a long tradition of exploring issues pertaining to sexuality, identity and gender .
 The current Gender & Queer Studies program has the following learning objectives:

-To explore the relations between gender and identity, race, ethnicity, and sexuality, inter alia.
+To explore the relationships between gender and identity, race, ethnicity, and sexuality, inter alia.

 To give students conversancy with a wide range of intellectual traditions, including feminist, queer, race, and post-colonial theories.

 To work in and across disciplines, from the social sciences to the sciences to the humanities.

 To explore questions of diversity, difference and power, particularly with regard to gender.

 To hone analytical and critical thinking, writing and speaking skills.

 To demonstrate the ability to articulate complex ideas concerning gender to a range of audiences.